Chinese space startup revs up for reusable rocket race

-The Beijing-based company aims to conduct a "kilometre-level" test at some point, Hu said.
+The Beijing-based company aims to conduct a "kilometer-level" test at some point, Hu said.

-The RLV-T5 previously hovered 20 metres and 40 metres above the ground in two tests in March and April respectively.
+The RLV-T5 previously hovered 20 meters and 40 meters above the ground in two tests in March and April respectively.

 China envisions constellations of commercial satellites that can offer services ranging from high-speed internet for aircraft and rural areas to tracking coal shipments and commuter traffic.